 Clear the area around your air conditioner.

 Hurricane force winds can do a lot of damage but so can a rake that has been thrown into your air conditioner.
 As long as it’s still safe to be outside, make sure you clear the immediate area surrounding your air conditioner.
-This means furniture, tools, toys, and any other number of things that could become a projectile in unstable weather.
+This means furniture, tools, toys, and any other number of items that could be a projectile in unstable weather.
 Anything that could damage your air conditioner (or your home, for that matter) should be moved to a safer place and secured there.